asifazimi/bi-assignment-1/README.md

 ---

-### 3. Do multi-platform games perform better than PC-only games?
+### 3. Do multi-platform games have more playing time than PC-only games?

 **Columns used:**